The Legend of Zelda: The Wind Waker

 |The Legend of Zelda: The Wind Waker|

-The Legend of Zelda: The Wind Waker depicts the land of Hyrule after global warming.
-Link must sail between the few remaining masses of land to beat Ganon once again.
+The Legend of Zelda: The Wind Waker depicts the land of Hyrule in the aftermath of global warming.

 A guide to the Map Select menu.

 Weed-whacking in the void.